To admire is, to me, questionless, the highest pleasure in life.

 Copied from the Dublin Penny Journal of September 1834.

-Having made his discoveries in a time in which photography, telephone and radio did not exist yet, bicycles were in their infancy and people walked or travelled by horse, carriage, steam train and steamship, Hamilton’s son reported that “Sir W.” was indifferent to contemporary fame, “arising from his conviction that his belonged to a future age entirely.”
-Hamilton was right, yet little could he know that large parts of his work had to wait until quantum mechancis and the dawn of computers before they would start to blossom.
+Having made his discoveries in a time in which telephone and radio did not exist yet, photography and bicycles were in their infancy, and people walked or travelled by horse, carriage, steam train and steamship, Hamilton’s son reported that “Sir W.” was indifferent to contemporary fame, “arising from his conviction that his belonged to a future age entirely.”
+Hamilton was right, yet little could he know that large parts of his work had to wait until quantum mechancis and the dawn of computers and space travel before they would start to blossom.

 * For short descriptions and complete transcriptions of the original essay and the three supplements see David Wilkins, Theory of Systems of Rays.

 However strange it may sound to someone within the Hamilton-bubble, hardly any member of the general public knows about Hamilton.
-Taking myself as an example, I had earned my bachelors in physics before ever realizing that behind the Hamiltonian there was a man.
-It was not because of happy youthful naivety; I was fifty-five already when I became a BSc, and had followed the course ‘Advanced Classical Mechanics’, being thus familiar with the Hamiltonian.
+Taking myself as an example, I had earned my bachelors in physics before ever realizing that there was a man behind the Hamiltonian.
+It was not because of happy youthful naivety; I was fifty-five already when I became a BSc, and had followed the course ‘Advanced Classical Mechanics’ and various courses about quantum mechanics, being thus familiar with the Hamiltonian as a ‘function’ and an ‘operator’.
 And when I did hear about the Irish Sir and searched for information about him on the internet I did not like him at all; he had married a local lass because he could not marry the woman he really loved, and made her unhappy by just working on his mathematics and depressedly becoming an alcoholic.
 How could he do that to her.

 * Adriaan Kempe 1878, p 100, proposition III: “For now, the analytic mechanical considerations of Hamilton and Jacobi only have theoretical value.”